RelationalAI/rai-workflow-manager/workflow/README.md

 # Batch Configuration

 The RAI Workflow Manager uses batch configurations to define the steps of your workflow.
-A batch configuration is a JSON file that outlines the sequence of steps.
+A batch configuration is a JSON or YAML file that outlines the sequence of steps.
 The order of the steps in the batch configuration is important, as the RAI Workflow Manager executes the steps in the order they are defined in the batch configuration.

 ## Common step properties